leon001/AIMv6/doc/toolchain.md

 and work with the machine code of `target`.

 If `build` is different from `host`, we are cross compiling.
-If `host` is different from `target`, programs built are cross compiling tools.
+If `host` is different from `target`, programs are built by cross compiling tools.

 ## Native Toolchain